Depot object overview

 - Files — Files that can be stored as depot objects and then added to BLPackages.
 See Adding files to the Depot.

 - Virtual Guest Packages — Definitions for a virtual guest configuration.
 Virtual Guest Packages can be used to deploy a new VMware virtual machine on a VMware vCenter server.
-See Deploying virtual systems using a Virtual Guest Package.
+See Deploying virtual systems using a VGP and VGJ.

 - Patch catalogs — Tools for managing patch collections.
 See Creating a patch catalog.

-- System packages — Collections of all the instructions necessary to provision a server with an operating system and perform additional configuration by running a job.
-See Creating a system package.
+System packages — Collections of all the instructions necessary to provision a server with an operating system and perform additional configuration by running a job.
+See System package panels (generic).